cyp3rr/Flost/README.md

 ChromeOS** ✅

 *Requires your own Compositor that supports blur effect.
+(Tested on SwayFX, Hyprland)

 **Only the transparency.
 No blur effect.